AlexPetty1986/Personal/C#/README.md

-This contains all of my C# code that I have worked on.
+This contains all of my C# code that I have worked on, some of them require Monogame to be isntalled to work.
 I used Visual Studio to write and run the code.